 - Heat oil in a medium saucepan.
 Add oil, flour, and chili powder.
 Whisk together and cook for 1 minute.
-Add in cumin, stock, and tomato sauce.
-Simmer for about ten minutes, whisking as you go.
+Add in cumin, garlic powder, stock, and tomato sauce.
+Simmer for about ten minutes, whisking often.

-Combine chicken, green onions, ¾ cup of cheese, sour cream, chiles and cilantro.
-Stir in a ½ cup of the finished enchilada sauce and add salt and pepper to taste.
+- Combine chicken, green onions, ¾ cup of cheese, sour cream, chiles and cilantro.
+Stir in ½ cup of the finished enchilada sauce and add salt and pepper to taste.

-Add a ½ cup of your enchilada sauce to coat the bottom of a 9X13 Pyrex dish.
+- Add a ½ cup of your enchilada sauce to coat the bottom of a 9X13 dish.